Hot Flashes & Nervous System Discharge

 Stabilize glucose, widen autonomic margin, rebuild vasomotor flexibility.

-Hormones are still shifting — but the body stops overreacting.
+Hormones are still shifting — but the body stops overreacting to internal shifts.

 🔥 Reclaim